 If you don’t have a slow cooker, it’s time to get one.
 It’s important to use grass-fed and organic bones when making bone broth.
 Otherwise, you risk ingesting nasty toxins and chemicals that are not good for anyone.
 That would just cancel out the benefits of eating bone broth in the first place.

 Minerals like calcium, phosphorus, magnesium, iron and vitamin k are stored in the bones of animals.

 Also important is the fact that when those bones are cooked the right way, collagen is released in addition to the minerals.
 Collagen is important for strong teeth, hair, nails and supple skin.

 It’s the most abundant protein in the body but, the quantity of the collage reduces as we age.
 That’s one of the reasons that joints ache, hair snaps and skin wrinkles and sags.

 In addition, collagen provides amino acids and minerals which help with leaky gut.

-Leaky gut syndrome is condition where large wholes form in the intestine cause nutrients, minerals and waste (that should be excreted), to leak out of the intestine and into the bloodstream.
+Leaky gut syndrome is condition where large holes form in the intestine and cause nutrients, minerals and waste (that should be excreted), to leak out of the intestine and into the bloodstream.

 Leaky gut is a known culprit in autoimmune diseases, food sensitivities, anxiety, decreased immunity and more.
-So eating organic bone broth is not just about finding a possible alternative to Botox for crows feet and expression lines.
+So eating organic bone broth is more than about healthy aging and maintaining supple skin.

 Of course you can buy bone broth at the grocery store as well.
 Turkey and chicken bone broth are also options.
 You can even mix chicken and beef bones if you’d like.
 It’s your party you can jam like you want to.